katpuccinox/FakeNewsDetection-FCA-ML/README.md

 ---

 ✅ *This project aims to combine the power of machine learning and formal concept structures to detect and understand fake news behavior through engagement metrics.*

+## License

+This project was developed as part of the Final Degree Project in Software Engineering at University of Málaga.
+All rights are reserved by University of Málaga.